-At the reporting date, the Group had investment grade credit ratings of Baa3 (stable outlook) by Moody's Investor Services and BBB- (stable outlook) by Fitch Ratings, as well as a credit rating of BB+ (positive) by Standard & Poor's.
+At the reporting date, the Group had investment grade credit ratings of Baa3 (stable outlook) by Moody's Investor Services, BBB- (stable outlook) by Fitch Ratings, and BBB- (stable outlook) by Standard & Poor's.
 To maintain its credit ratings, the Group has established certain financial targets and coverage ratios that it monitors on a quarterly and annual basis.

-The Group manages its liquidity on a corporate-wide basis to ensure adequate funding to sufficiently meet group operational requirements.
+The Group manages its liquidity on a corporate-wide basis to ensure adequate funding to sufficiently meet Group operational requirements.
 All external debts are centralized at the Parent level, and all financing to Group entities is facilitated through inter-company loan arrangements or additional contributions to share capital.

-The Group has a stated dividend policy that distributes at least 30 percent of its Parent company's non-consolidated statutory net profit determined according to Russian accounting standards.
+The Group has a stated dividend policy that aims to distribute at least 30 percent of its Parent company's nonconsolidated statutory net profit determined according to Russian accounting standards.
 However, the dividend for a specific year is determined after taking into consideration future earnings, capital expenditure requirements, future business opportunities and the Group current financial position.
-Dividends are recommended by the Board of Directors and approved by the NOVATEK's shareholders.
+Dividends are recommended by the Board of Directors and approved by NOVATEK's shareholders.

 The Group defines the term "capital" as equity attributable to OAO NOVATEK shareholders minus net debt (total debt less cash and cash equivalents).
-There were no changes to the Group's approach to capital management during the three months ended 31 March 2010.
+There were no changes to the Group's approach to capital management during the period.